Welcome

 “I fear that we are being followed.”

-But I can still see the energy world as clearly as ever.
+I can’t turn the web to my will, but I can still see the energy world as clearly as ever.

 I spread my energy sight in all directions.